github/eslint-plugin-custom-elements/docs/rules/no-exports-with-element.md

 ## Rule Details

-This rule disallows exports (other than the element class) in a file with a Custom Element.
+This rule disallows exports (other than the element class and event subclasses) in a file with a Custom Element.

 👎 Examples of **incorrect** code for this rule: